marsbos/fluent-state/README.md

 - ✅ Fully working effect system with automatic dependency tracking
 - ✅ Support for deeply nested objects and arrays
-- ⏳ Derived/computed state (coming soon)
+- ✅ Reactive computed state with `compute`
 - ⏳ Persist plugin for saving state to localStorage or similar
 - ⏳ Devtools integration for easier debugging
 - ⏳ Optional global/shared state support